xxao/linque/README.md

 ```

 ### .reverse()
 Produces new sequence by inverting order of items in current sequence.
-This call fully evaluates current sequence.

 ```python
 data = (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)